Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Proof of Lower Bound

-We will apply the \emph{Ingster-Suslina method} to establish a lower bound on the critical threshold \cite{IngsterSuslina2003}.
+\begin{proof}[Proof of \cref{thm:Lower Bound}] We will apply the \emph{Ingster-Suslina method} to establish a lower bound on the critical threshold \cite{IngsterSuslina2003}.
 Throughout the proof, we will assume that the induced graph is complete.
 Moreover, under the null hypothesis, we assume that the pairwise comparison matrix $P$ is fixed to be an all $1/2$ matrix, i.e.,

 We will denote the distribution corresponding to the pairwise comparison matrix $P_0$ by $\P_0$.
 Additionally, note that under $H_0$, the stationary distribution of the canonical Markov matrix $\S$ is uniform, i.e., $\pi=\frac{1}{n} \mathbf{1}_n$.
 Under the alternative hypothesis, we assume that the pairwise comparison matrix $P_\theta$ is generated by sampling the parameter $\theta$ uniformly from the set $\Theta$, i.e.,